hpssjellis/bash-android-cloud9/README.md

 3. install gradle
 4. create and App
 5. ant or gradle build the app
+6. auto update index.html with a link to the build .apk

 Then load a webpage that gives your phone access to the app for testing (emulators suck!)